IT’S COOKIE TIME!

 What Can a Girl Do?

 With your help, a girl can do anything!
 Participating in Girl Scout Cookie activities is a great way to build leadership skills that will last a lifetime.
 Running from Jan.
-1 to March 31, 2013, the Girl Scout Cookie Program is the largest girl-led business in the world, where girls develop skills in goal setting, decision making, money management, working with people, and business ethics.
+1 to March 15, 2016, the Girl Scout Cookie Program is the largest girl-led business in the world, where girls develop skills in goal setting, decision making, money management, working with people, and business ethics.
 But she needs your help.
 Research shows that the more you are involved, the more success she’ll experience in the cookie sale.
 REMEMBER: she’s the seller, not you.
 Girls learn important skills by selling Girl Scout cookies… themselves.
 Watch this hilarious YET important video to learn what parents and adults need to know to help girls sell Girl Scout cookies, by not helping too much!

 Look here for fun, trendy ways to communicate about your cookie sale!
 Girls, families, and volunteers will love using ABC’s Scout Shouts during their cookie sale through social media channels, email, booth sales, eCards, and just about any creative way to help boost cookie sales!
 To download from this Flickr site: right-click your mouse over the image and you’ll be offered a variety of sizes and resolutions.
 After you choose what you want – then you’ll be able to download from there.